elifdikmn/SQL_Analyze_Job/README.md

 I wanted to go beyond job titles and buzzwords to see which **skills**, **tools**, and **roles** truly stand out in the market.
 The goal: help myself and others navigate the data job landscape more strategically.

-The dataset comes from [Luke Barousse’s SQL Course](https://lukebarousse.com/sql) — a rich collection of job postings packed with details about salaries, companies, locations, and required skills.

 ### The questions I set out to answer:
 1. What are the top-paying data analyst jobs?
 2. What skills do these top-paying jobs require?